 Check our post on what to take hiking, with helpful links to apparel and equipment.

 To print the above map, click on Paekakariki Escarpment Walk at the top of the map.
 The printing and PDF option at the bottom of this page will print or download the post except for the map.
 Once you’ve clicked the link the map will enlarging, click on actions, this will take you to the printing or export option.
 This is only a guide of the route…the track is well defined and very easy to follow.
 The only confusing part is the start and finish, however, if you follow the about information you will have no problems.
 Please feel free to add any comments below.

 For more information on where the ascents and descents are.
-Plus the distance and height at any point on the map, click on Paekakariki Escarpment Walk link at the top of the map.
-This will enlarge the map.
-Then click the box to show elevation, the graph will appear below the map.
-Run your cursor over the elevation graph, this will display on the map where the ascents and descents are.
+Plus the distance and height at any point on the map, run the cursor over the elevation graph, this will display on the map where the ascents and descents are.
 It will also give you the distance and height at any point on the map.
 It’s a useful tool for planning your walk.

 Learn more about NZ’s amazing walks!

 Interested in seeing another South Island park?
 Take a look around the website to learn about other walks, such as The Abel Tasman National Park.
 It’s a great way to see the rest of the country.